 How old should I be before taking Tongkat Ali?

 You should NOT take Tongkat Ali if you are below the age of 18.
-If you are between 18 and 30 then you will likely not see much of an effect from any testosterone boosting supplement as your test levels are likely already normal, and if they are not normal, you should see a doctor before trying a herb.
+If you are between 18 and 30 then you will likely not see much of an effect from any testosterone boosting supplement or aphrodisiac as your test levels and libido are likely already normal, and if they are not normal, you should see a doctor before trying a herb anyway.

 CLICK HERE TO ORDER